Nyabsi/PicoThemeManager/README.md

 ## License

-This project is licensed under MIT which can be found in `LICENSE` file in the root folder
+This project is licensed under MIT which can be found in `LICENSE` file in the root folder.